xBlade58/smart-meter-platform-page/specification/SmartMeter.md

 ## What is the Component About

 The SmartMeter, installed by the energy provider, is designed to:

 - Measure and monitor energy consumption and injection in households and apartments.
-- Provide accurate data for billing purposes, ensuring precise calculation of energy usage.
+- Ensure precise calculation of energy usage needed for billing.
 - Support communication with external devices through standardized interfaces, such as the M-Bus.

 ## Input Parameters

 Smart Meters measure a variety of parameters related to energy consumption, including:

 - **Current Power Consumption:** Instantaneous power consumption in watts.
 - **Current Power Injection:** Instantaneous power injection in watts.
 - **Current Total Consumption:** Total active energy consumption in watt-hours.
 - **Current Total Injection:** Total active energy injection in watt-hours.

+> [!NOTE]
-(*Note: Smart Meters may measure additional parameters based on specific configurations and requirements.*)
+> Smart Meters may measure additional parameters based on specific configurations and requirements.

 ## Output Parameters

-The M-Bus interface is a standardized communication protocol used by Smart Meters to transmit data.
+The [M-Bus](https://m-bus.com/) interface is a standardized communication protocol used by Smart Meters to transmit data about energy consumptions of households.
 Examples of output parameters include:

 - **Current Power Consumption:** Instantaneous power consumption in watts.
 - **Current Power Injection:** Instantaneous power injection in watts.
 - **Current Total Consumption:** Total active energy consumption in watt-hours.
 - **Current Total Injection:** Total active energy injection in watt-hours.

-(*Note: Output parameters are communicated via the M-Bus interface, a standardized protocol defined by m-bus.com.*)

 Other forms of output
 - P1